explain the goals of writing literature review

 A literature review helps the author: Understand the scope, history, and present state of knowledge in a specific topic; Understand application of research concepts such as statistical tests and methodological choices; Create a research project that complements the existing research or fills in gaps; A literature review helps the reader:

-11. Writing a literature review
+18. Writing a literature review

 A formal literature review is an evidence-based, in-depth analysis of a subject.
 There are many reasons for writing one and these will influence the length and style of your review, but in essence a literature review is a critical appraisal of the current collective knowledge on a subject.
 Rather than just being an exhaustive list of all that ...

-12. The objective of a literature review
+19. Purpose of a literature review

-14. Steps in Conducting a Literature Review
+20. Guidance on Conducting a Systematic Literature Review

-20. Goals of a Literature Review
+24. Components of the Literature Review